code-disaster/fips-jni/README.md

 fips_setup_jni()

 # the JNI code generator reads the configuration from Remotery.yml, calls
-# jnigen, then writes #includes of all source files listed to Remotery.cc
+# jnigen, then writes #includes of all source files generated to Remotery.cc
 fips_generate(FROM Remotery.yml TYPE JNICodeGenerator SOURCE Remotery.cc)
 ```

 An example configuration YAML looks like this:

 ```
 source-path   : "../../remotery-bindings/src/main/java"
 class-path    : "../../remotery-bindings/target/classes"

 exclude-files :
     - **/ExcludeMePlease.java
 ```

-Paths are relative to the directory where this configuration is located. 'exclude-files' is an optional list of Java source files, relative to 'source-path', which is passed as exclude list to jnigen.
+Paths are relative to the directory where this configuration is located. 'exclude-files' is an optional list of Java source files, relative to 'source-path', which is passed as list of excludes to jnigen.

 That's it!
 During ```./fips build``` the jnigen code generator will be invoked.
 The shell output is scanned, and all source files found will be added as includes to the SOURCE file created by fips_generate().